DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 ---

-... or a function that returns such a value.
+... or a function that returns such values:

 ---
 ##### jQuery